ystael/chicago-ug-math-bib/advanced/foundations.md

   * Advanced Set Theory: The Constructible Universe, Forcing, Iteration Forcing, More on Large Cardinals, Large Cardinals and Inner Model Theory, Descriptive Set Theory
   * Additional Topics

 This text takes years to read.
-Consequently, most newly minted set theory PhDs have not read the entire work.
-However, an ambitious undergraduate could very well expand their set-theoretic knowledge by reading and solving exercises in the first six chapters.
+Consequently, most newly minted set theory PhDs have not read the entire book.

+I could plausibly recommend the first six chapters to an ambitious undergraduate looking for further study in the foundations of set theory and "basic" cardinal arithmetic; and I first learned about L and first really understood forcing out of chapters 13, 14, and parts of 15 in a senior independent study.

 #### Foreman, Kanamori, et al, *Handbook of Set Theory*